0xsequence/sequence-unreal/README.md

 =========================================================================================================================

 !!!BEFORE YOU CAN SAFELY USE THIS!!!
-You must provide an encryption key implementation at SequenceEncryptor.cpp Function GetStoredKey, This function must be implemented to provide a securely stored private key that will be used to encrypt & decrypt client information.
+You must provide an encryption key implementation at [SequenceEncryptor.cpp] Function [GetStoredKey], This function must be implemented to provide a securely stored private key that will be used to encrypt & decrypt client information.
 Failure to do so will result in NO information being stored or in the event you do not use a securely stored key, can result in client information being stored insecurely on their systems.